Radar in World War II: Canada

 Of the four Commonwealth Nations, Canada had by far the most extensive wartime involvement in radar.
 The major responsibility was with the National Research Council of Canada (NRCC), specifically its Radio Branch headed by John Tasker Henderson.
 Their first effort was in developing a surface-warning system for the Royal Canadian Navy (RCN) to protect the Halifax Harbour entrance.
 Called Night Watchman (NW), this 200-MHz (1.5-m), 1-kW set was completed in July 1940.

 In September 1940, on their trip to the United States for cooperative exchanges, the Tizard Mission visited Canada and recommended that Great Britain use Canadian personnel and facilities to supplement the British programs.
-Research Enterprises, Ltd. (REL), was then established to manufacture radar and optical equipment.
+Research Enterprises Limited (REL), was then established to manufacture radar and optical equipment.

-The next system was a ship-borne set designated Surface Warning 1st Canadian (SW1C) for corvettes and merchant ships.
+The next system was a ship-borne set designated SW1C, for Surface Warning 1st Canadian, for corvettes and merchant ships.
 The basic electronics were similar to the NW, but it initially used a Yagi antenna that was turned using an automobile steering wheel.
 It was first tested at sea in mid-May 1941.
 The project engineer from the NRCC was H. Ross Smith, who remained in charge of projects for the RCN throughout the war.

 In early 1942, the frequency of the SW1C was changed to 215 MHz (1.4 m) and an electric drive was added to rotate the antenna.
 It was known as the SW2C and produced by the REL for corvettes and mine sweepers.
 A lighter version, designated SW3C, followed for small vessels such as motor torpedo boats.
 A plan-position indicator (PPI) display was added in 1943.
 Several hundred SW sets were eventually produced by the REL.